crowsonkb/mdmm/README.md

 opt = mdmm_module.make_optimizer(model.parameters(), lr=2e-3)
 ```

+The first argument to the constraint constructor should be a differentiable function that takes no arguments and returns a zero-dimensional PyTorch `Tensor` (a single value).

 MDMM constraints introduce extra parameters (Lagrange multipliers and slack variables) which must be included in the optimizer.
 Each `MaxConstraint` and `MinConstraint` introduces two parameters each, while all of the other constraint types introduce one. `make_optimizer()` accepts an optional optimizer factory keyword argument, `optimizer`, which can be set to a `torch.optim` class; use `functools.partial()` on the class to set the optimizer's arguments to non-default values.
 The default optimizer type is Adamax.

 Inside your training loop, do: